Exploring the Who, What, When of Conference Room Pilots

 What do you cover in a CRP?

-You would run separate CRPs for each process category that's in scope during the implementation.
-For example, you'd have a CRP on Quote to Cash which may include salespeople, warehouse staff and accountants who will participate in that process.
+CRPs cover every business process your company uses.
+A typical CRP event lasts for about a week and is broken up into sessions that cover each process category that's in scope during the implementation.
+For example, you'd have a session on Quote to Cash which may include salespeople, warehouse staff, and accountants who will participate in that process.
 The goal is to make it through the system end-to-end in a way that makes sense.
 You wouldn't invite your purchasing team to the Quote to Cash CRP - you'd have a separate session for Procure to Pay.

 What do you hope to accomplish in a CRP?

-The main goal is to find any last minute design flaws or changes in the system before you head into the deployment phase of the project.
-This is usually your first time to put the process flow together from end-to-end so you want to make sure the handoff between sales and warehouse or purchasing and accounting work as expected.
+The main goal is to find any design flaws or changes in the system before you head into the Deploy phase of the project.
+Since this is usually your first time to put the process flow together from end-to-end you want to make sure the handoff between sales and warehouse or purchasing and accounting work as expected.
 You are seeking to validate the end-to-end process before it's too late to make changes to it.

 What data is used during a CRP?

-You usually haven't finished the data migration process by this time so you want to use a sampling of client data.
+During the early CRPs you usually haven't finished every data topic in the data migration process, so you will need to fill in the gaps using a sampling of data in some areas.
 By sampling, I mean a small, representative set of data using examples from production.
 The more breadth you can get in your sample, the better.
-You will not get a chance to test the full dataset until User Acceptance Testing.
+You will likely not get a chance to test the full dataset until the later rounds of CRP or even User Acceptance Testing.

 What happens if you find problems in a CRP?

 That is to be expected - you can start to identify bugs if you find them during the process but you're mostly on the lookout for design changes.
+Does the process as designed fit your business needs?
 You will still have a little bit of time to change your designs before they are set in stone, so you'll want to make those adjustments at this time.
-If you have to radically rethink a process, your timeline may be at risk, so let's hope that doesn't happen.
+If you must radically rethink a process, your timeline may be at risk, so let's hope that doesn't happen.

 What happens after a CRP?